GermanoAugustoFB/IA-Study/README.md

 IA-STUDY

-This repository contains projects and examples related to artificial intelligence and machine learning studies.
+This repository contains projects and examples related to the study of Artificial Intelligence (AI) and Machine Learning (ML).

-Overview
+📌 Purpose

-The IA-STUDY repository is designed to explore various AI and ML concepts through practical examples.
-It includes different folders for specific topics, with code implementations and documentation.
+The IA-STUDY repository was created to learn and practice the basics of AI and ML through hands-on examples.
+Each folder focuses on a specific topic, with code implementations and documentation.

-Repository Structure
+📂 Repository Structure

 LinearRegression/

-Example.py: A Python script demonstrating linear regression using dummy data.
+Example.py: A simple linear regression example using dummy data.

+DecisionTreeClassification/ (in progress)

+Example of classification using Decision Trees.

+(more examples will be added as the learning process continues)

+📊 Implemented Examples
-Linear Regression Example
+🔹 Linear Regression (LinearRegression/Example.py)

-The LinearRegression folder contains an Example.py script that implements a simple linear regression model.
-This example uses dummy data to predict scores based on study hours.
+This example demonstrates how to apply linear regression on a dummy dataset, predicting scores based on study hours.

-Features
+Libraries used:

-Uses numpy for numerical operations.
+numpy → numerical operations

-Uses pandas for data handling (though not extensively in this example).
+pandas → data handling (basic usage in this example)
-Uses matplotlib for data visualization.
-Uses scikit-learn for the linear regression model.

-Code Description

-Data: Dummy datasets for study hours (X) and corresponding scores (Y).
+matplotlib → visualization

-Model: A linear regression model is trained to fit the data.
+scikit-learn → linear regression model

+Steps:

+Create dummy data (study hours x scores).

+Train a linear regression model.

-Visualization: Plots the real data points and the fitted regression line.
+Plot real data points and the fitted regression line.

-Output: Displays the slope (coefficient) and intercept of the regression line.
+Display the coefficient (slope) and intercept.

-How to Run
+▶️ How to Run

-Ensure you have Python 3.x installed.
+Make sure you have Python 3.x installed.

-Install the required libraries: numpy pandas matplotlib scikit-learnYou can install them using pip:
+Install the required dependencies:

 pip install numpy pandas matplotlib scikit-learn

-Navigate to the LinearRegression folder.
+Navigate to the desired example folder.

-Run the script:python Example.py
+Run the script, for example:

-Sample Output

-The script will display a plot showing the real data points and the fitted line.
-Console output will include the coefficient (slope) and intercept values.
+python Example.py

-Notes
+📝 Notes

-The example uses dummy data for simplicity.
-In a real-world scenario, you would use actual datasets.
+The examples use dummy datasets for simplicity.

+In real-world scenarios, actual datasets should be used.

-Ensure all dependencies are correctly installed to avoid import errors.
+Ensure all required libraries are properly installed to avoid import errors.

-Contributing
+🤝 Contributing

-Feel free to fork this repository, make improvements, and submit pull requests.
-Contributions are welcome!
+Feel free to fork this repository, suggest improvements, and submit pull requests.
+All contributions are welcome!

-License
+📜 License

 This project is open-source.
-See the LICENSE file for more details (if applicable).
+Check the LICENSE file (if applicable).